BaroqueAudio/Celeste-3.1/README.md

 Custom scripts, tools and add-on soundbanks on events This is a test post for a school project of mine.
 Apologies if anything.
 Not sure how to compress multiple OGG files.
 Apologies for the individual OGG files.

+Feel free to download my rednition of the assets and MetaData for the game.
+All credits goes to the original creators of the game.